Volzeur/ThetaFlicks-Desktop/README.md

 # ThetaFlicks-Desktop
-ThetaFlicks' desktop app for Windows and Linux
+ThetaFlicks' desktop app for Windows and Linux build using electron.js